specklesystems/speckle-docs/workspaces/billing.md

 - The in-app billing section provides detailed pricing and feature comparisons.
 - To upgrade, manage members, or adjust your Workspace settings, visit **Settings > Billing** in the Workspace interface.
-- For billing-related assistance, contact [Speckle Support](mailto:support@speckle.systems).
+- For billing-related assistance, contact <a href="'mailto:billing@speckle.systems">Speckle Support</a>.